The newsletter of PurpleDragon Ltd's private travel club.

 In our May 2014 issue of Bulletin from Bangkok we wondered out loud which country in our part of the world would be first to legalize same sex marriage.
 In fact we took a poll that allowed readers to tell us which they thought would be first, and offered a $100 gift certificate to be given away in a random drawing of those who forecast the future accurately.
 We have kept all of those entries for more than four years since there are still no winners.

 In 2014 we wrote: "Cambodia's late King Norodom Sihanouk wrote in his personal blog that it was about time for same sex couples to be welcomed legally.
 The Vietnamese government is set to discuss amendments to the country's marriage law soon with the next few months.
 A recent English language newspaper carried a story about changing attitudes in that country, and shared results of a recent poll that determined that more than a third of the population supported marriage rights.
 Saigon has a very open and vocal gay community that has staged a number of public 'weddings' in the past."
-We also thought chances were "mighty slim" that Thailand's junta would take of any kind in that direction.
+We also thought chances were "mighty slim" that Thailand's junta would make any kind of progress in that direction.

 Nearly four and a half years have passed.
 So where does this leave us?